MicrosoftDocs/EMDocs/EMDocs/Solutions/protect-front-door.md

 ![Logon screen](./media/protect-front-door/protect-front-door-fig7-1.png)

-Click **Set it up now** and follow the wizard that will ask you to type of you mobile or telephone number.
+Click **Set it up now** and follow the wizard.
+You need to type your mobile or telephone number for verification purpose.
 Once you finish this wizard you will see the verification completed message:

 ![Verification](./media/protect-front-door/protect-front-door-fig8-1.png)